Building Envelope Design Guide - Roofing Systems

 It is incumbent upon the reviewer to be thorough, diligent, and cautious during the submittal review process.
 (Note: In complex or unusual projects, or where the reviewer lacks sufficient expertise to adequately review the submittals, a professional roof consultant who is knowledgeable about the particular roof system should be retained to review the submittals.)
 The reviewer should:

 - Verify that all of the specified submittals are received and approved.

 - If a submittal item is to be resubmitted, make sure that it is.
 Sometimes items to be resubmitted are forgotten about.
 These items often become problems.

-It is important for the architect to work with the contractor to arrange for the conferences at the appropriate times, and to remind the contractor that all parties listed in the specifications are required to attend.
+It is important for the roofing designer to specify pre-roofing conference requirements and work with the contractor to arrange for the conferences at the appropriate times, and to remind the contractor that all parties listed in the specifications should be required to attend.
 The purpose of the meeting is to review the drawings and specifications to ensure that there is understanding and agreement by all parties.
 If there are problems with the design or other aspects of the project, the intent is to identify and resolve them prior to commencement of the roofing work.
-The architect should prepare minutes of the conference and provide them to the contractor for distribution to the other parties.
+The roofing consultant should prepare minutes of the conference and provide them to the contractor for distribution to the other parties.

 The first conference should be held a few or several weeks prior to the start of roofing, depending upon job size and complexity.
 The second conference should be held just prior to application.
 The advantage of two conferences is that the first can be held sufficiently in advance of application so that, if problems are discovered during the conference, there will be time to resolve them without delaying construction.
 Having the second conference just before application also provides an opportunity to verify that unresolved issues from the first conference have been dealt with, and it allows for a second review of critical issues just before commencement of work.